Hoverbear/rust-education-paper/paper.md

 # Example Problem: Dining Philosophers

-The "Dining Philosophers" problem is a fantastic problem for operating systems education as it teaches about concurrency and mutexes so well, a simple implementation of the problem will deadlock.
+The "Dining Philosophers" problem is a fantastic problem for operating systems education as it teaches about concurrency and mutexes so well, a naive implementation of the problem would deadlock.
 A comparison between solutions in [C](http://rosettacode.org/wiki/Dining_philosophers#C) (@dining-c) and [Rust](https://github.com/steveklabnik/dining_philosophers/blob/master/src/main.rs) (@dining-rust) is below.

 In Rust the table can be represented like so: